rickithadi/bigduckmusic.com/src/pages/features/2021-02-18-the-meaning-of-success-kelvin-tan-and-a-never-ending-story.md

 \-

 However, Kelvin is quick to assert his love for Singapore.
 After all, he has been part of that artistic history itself.
-In his almost 30 years as an artist, none came stranger than his experience than his performances in Pyongyang – representing Singapore at the time as part of multidisciplinary arts collective Aporia Society.
+In his almost 30 years as an artist, none came stranger and more foundational to his Singaporean experience than his performances in Pyongyang – representing the Lion City at the time as part of multidisciplinary arts collective, Aporia Society.

-\-

-![North Korean Performer's Pass](https://lh6.googleusercontent.com/_Rq2qcsKYHATyiX4WtRXAXjdWQ8-yzdLLDYX23VY19avnw_y2wpP0zSquSR3Jd-8OX0wlTnCQyFNOjppChWCr-cv-JvfNFb-QTGNTZiSJPdcTF8iQdg7i044kro_4lR3cRLBjlXF "North Korean Performer's Pass")

-###### ***Kelvin’s North Korean performer’s pass.
-Photo: Kelvin Tan***

-\-

 One day, Wong Kwang Han, his friend, informed Kelvin that Aporia had received a letter from the North Korean embassy.
 Inside contained an invitation to perform at the 16th Spring Arts Festival in Pyongyang - but initially, Kelvin was in disbelief.

 “'Nonsense!'
 I said.
 It’s not a good idea to joke about things like that.
 But he showed me the letter and there it was - I guess we sounded communist or something!”
 Kelvin laughingly remarks.

+\-

+![North Korean Performer's Pass](https://lh6.googleusercontent.com/_Rq2qcsKYHATyiX4WtRXAXjdWQ8-yzdLLDYX23VY19avnw_y2wpP0zSquSR3Jd-8OX0wlTnCQyFNOjppChWCr-cv-JvfNFb-QTGNTZiSJPdcTF8iQdg7i044kro_4lR3cRLBjlXF "North Korean Performer's Pass")

+###### ***Kelvin’s North Korean performer’s pass.
+Photo: Kelvin Tan***

 An eventful trip followed.
 Without direct flights, the entourage proceeded to Beijing to be picked up by an old 1940s style plane, only for their passports to be immediately confiscated upon arrival.
 “It was scary, because there was no way we could leave the country then,” he recounts.